MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-02-webslate-1.md

     This page comes from the **HTMLAsset** variable in the button's script graph.

     ![A screenshot of a computer Description ](../../../media/mesh-201/031-hello-world-page.png)

+1. When you're finished, click the Unity Editor Play button to exit Play mode.

 ## Next steps